1899 Atlantic hurricane season: Hurricane Nine

 An area of disturbed weather developed into a tropical storm while located south-southwest of Jamaica on October 26.
 The system moved slowly north-northwestward and gradually strengthened, reaching hurricane status on October 28.
 By early on the following day, it made landfall on the southern coast of Sancti Spíritus Province, Cuba.
 Briefly weakening to a tropical storm, the system re-intensified into a hurricane after reaching the Atlantic Ocean late on October 29.
 Moving toward the Bahamas, the storm became a Category 2 hurricane on October 30.
 Around that time, it struck Grand Bahama island.
-After peaking with winds of 110 mph, the system accelerated north-northwestward and made landfall near Myrtle Beach, South Carolina on October 31.
-It quickly weakened and became extratropical over Virginia later that day.
+After peaking with winds of 110 mph, the system accelerated north-northwestward and made landfall near Myrtle Beach, South Carolina, on October 31.
+The cyclone then quickly weakened and became extratropical over Virginia later that day.

 In the city of Black River, Jamaica, rough seas caused significant damage to the marine industry and washed out crops.
 There were "many dead" in Jamaica, though the actual number of fatalities is unknown.
 Damage from the storm in Cuba was reported in the Sancti Spíritus and Santa Clara Provinces.
 Due to the threat of the Zaza River overflowing, residents were forced to evacuate.
 Strong winds and flooding destroyed several houses and severely damaged a number of others.
 At Wrightsville Beach, North Carolina, tides were reported as 8 ft above normal.
 Water came over the wharves in Wilmington and inundated some streets; there was also flooding in New Bern, Morehead City, and Beaufort.
 One steamer was wrecked on the coast and 10 smaller vessels were driven ashore.
 One fatality was reported and damage was estimated at $200,000.

 Tropical Storm Ten

 A ship observed a tropical storm north of Panama on November 7.
 The storm strengthened and headed northeastward across the central Caribbean Sea.
 It curved northward on November 8, around the time of peaking with winds of 65 mph.
-Later that day, the storm made landfall in Saint Thomas Parish, Jamaica at the same intensity.
-Thereafter, the system weakened and struck extreme western Santiago de Cuba Province, Cuba with winds of 50 mph on November 9.
+Later that day, the storm made landfall in Saint Thomas Parish, Jamaica, at the same intensity.
+Thereafter, the system weakened and struck extreme western Santiago de Cuba Province, Cuba, with winds of 50 mph on November 9.
 It continued to weaken while crossing the island and emerged into the southwestern Atlantic Ocean later that day.
 The storm curved northeastward and passed through the Bahamas on November 10.
 It then weakened to a tropical depression, several hours before dissipating about 385 mi southeast of Bermuda.

 The storm brought strong winds and heavy rainfall to Jamaica and Cuba.
-Significant damage was reported at Port Antonio, Jamaica, especially the property and agriculture of the United Fruit Company.
-Several districts of Saint Thomas Parish became isolated and the town of Morant Bay was "shattered".
+Significant damage was reported at Port Antonio, Jamaica, especially to the property and agriculture of the United Fruit Company.
+Several districts of Saint Thomas Parish became isolated and the town of Morant Bay was "shattered", according to The New York Times.
 In Cuba, rainfall peaked at 5.7 in in the city of Santiago de Cuba.
 Damage to buildings and crops were reported in the region.
-Four fatalities occurred when a tree fell on their farmhouse in Manzanillo, Granma Province.
+Four fatalities occurred when a tree fell on a farmhouse in Manzanillo, Granma Province.